jhnbyrn/951-KLR-PAGES/ntc_info.md

 This is a graph of the raw (but inverted) temperature readings as 8-bit values in the DME code.
 We're getting somewhere; the values go up as temperature goes up.
 But that curve is going to make life difficult.

-Solving this problem is harder: inearizing the reading.
+Solving this problem is harder than the processing done do far: linearizing the reading.
 The DME does this using a linearization map.
 This is a map much like any other in the DME's ROM, with one major difference.
 Most maps take some engine parameter as their input - let's say rpm, and return some other parameter as output, for example spark advance.
 But this map's job is to transform the engine temp value into an engine temp value, but to change the shape of the curve into a straight line.
 Immediately after reading and inverting the NTC voltage, the DME calls the map read routine with this linearization map, and replaces the NTC value stored in 13h with the output of the map.

-The linearization map looks like this
+The linearization map looks like this (with the raw Motronic headings translated into the true breakpoints):

 ----|----|----|----|----|----|----|----|----|----|----|----|
 38 | 42 | 49 | 57 | 72 | 98 | 151 | 179 | 207 | 223| 230| 233 |